-George Fok (born in Hong Kong) is a new media artist and creative director whose practice primarily involves installation, digital art, and filmmaking.
-Based in Montreal, his oeuvre explores and investigates visual memory, speculative narratives, reconstructed histories, and digital-born aesthetics.
-As creative director, he explores the role of art as a transforming force for shaping cultures, social innovation and community interests.
+George Fok (born in Hong Kong) is a contemporary artist and creative director based in Montreal.
+His diverse art practice encompasses installation, digital art, and filmmaking, exploring visual memory, speculative and reconstructed narratives, and digital-born aesthetics.
+As a creative director, Fok emphasizes the transformative power of art in shaping cultures, fostering social innovation, and supporting community interests.

-Beginning his journey as a graphic designer in the visual communications industry, George co-founded a multidisciplinary creative agency and other collectives over the last three decades.
-He also worked in features and documentary films and was the creative director of a bleeding-edge cultural institution in Montreal.
-There he earned knowledge and recognition in the milieu of contemporary art through content creation, communication campaigns, and other commissioned works, which led to his endeavour as an artist in new media art and immersive experience.
+Fok's artistic journey began as a graphic designer, and he co-founded a multidisciplinary creative agency and other collectives over the last three decades.
+He has worked in features and documentary films and was the creative director of a pioneering cultural institution in Montreal.
+His involvement in content creation, communication campaigns, and commissioned works in the contemporary art world led to his transition into new media art and immersive experiences.

-George's work has been exhibited in museums, immersive shows, and Hollywood films.
-He has created biographical concert installations for ionic artists like Leonard Cohen and Yoko Ono.
-His work has been exhibited in Canadian and global art institutions such as Musée d'art Contemporain de Montréal, Art Gallery of Ontario, GL Strand & Nikolaj Kunsthal in Copenhagen, The Jewish Museum of New York, and The Contemporary Jewish Museum in San Francisco.
+Fok's artwork has achieved international recognition with museum exhibitions, immersive shows, and even Hollywood films.
+Notably, he has created biographical concert installations for iconic artists like Leonard Cohen and Yoko Ono.
+His work has been displayed in prestigious Canadian and global art institutions, including the Musée d'art Contemporain de Montréal, Art Gallery of Ontario, GL Strand & Nikolaj Kunsthal in Copenhagen, The Jewish Museum of New York, and The Contemporary Jewish Museum in San Francisco.

 Back to Top